-NO. DSFRA/21/6 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY (Budget Meeting) DATE OF MEETING 19 FEBRUARY 2021 SUBJECT OF REPORT LOCALISM ACT 2011 - PAY POLICY STATEMENT 2021-22 LEAD OFFICER Director of Governance & Digital Services RECOMMENDATIONS That the Pay Policy Statement 2021-22 as appended to this report be approved and published on the Authority's website.
+REPORT REFERENCE NO. DSFRA/22/9 MEETING DEVON & SOMERSET FIRE & RESCUE AUTHORITY DATE OF MEETING 18 FEBRUARY 2022 (Budget Meeting) SUBJECT OF REPORT LOCALISM ACT 2011 - PAY POLICY STATEMENT 2022-23 LEAD OFFICER Director of Governance & Digital Services RECOMMENDATIONS (a).
+That the Pay Policy Statement 2022-23 as appended to this report be approved and published on the Authority's website; and (b). that the Clerk be authorised to make any consequential amendments to the Statement as may be necessitated by the final 2021-22 pay award for "Green Book" staff and publish a revised Statement, as necessary, on the Authority's website.
 EXECUTIVE SUMMARY The Authority is required under the Localism Act 2011 to approve and publish a Pay Policy Statement, by 31 March of each year, to operate for the forthcoming financial year.
 This Statement sets out the Authority's policy towards a range of issues relating to the pay of its workforce and in particular the senior staff and the lowest paid employees.
-This paper provides further background information in relation to the requirements of the Localism Act and includes a draft Pay Policy Statement for the forthcoming (2021-22) financial year.
-The draft Pay Policy Statement for 2021-22 has been updated to reflect current levels of pay for senior officers and other employees but other than that, it is unchanged to the previous year and is recommended to the Authority for approval.
+This paper provides further background information in relation to the requirements of the Localism Act and includes a draft Pay Policy Statement for the forthcoming (2022-23) financial year.
+The draft Pay Policy Statement for 2022-23 has been updated to reflect current levels of pay for senior officers and other employees but, other than that, is unchanged from the previous year and is recommended to the Authority for approval.
 RESOURCE IMPLICATIONS There are no resource implications associated with production of the Pay Policy Statement.
 Funding for staffing costs etc. are contained within the approved Authority revenue budget.
 EQUALITY RISKS & BENEFITS ANALYSIS The contents of this report are considered compatible with existing equalities and human rights legislation.
-APPENDICES A. Draft Pay Policy Statement 2021-22 BACKGROUND PAPERS Localism Act 2011 Sections 38 to 43.
+APPENDICES A. Draft Pay Policy Statement 2022-23 BACKGROUND PAPERS Localism Act 2011 Sections 38 to 43.
 "Pay Policy and Practice in Local Authorities: A Guide for Councillors" produced by the Local Government Association, published January 2013.
-Code of Recommended Practice for Local Authorities on Data Transparency.
-Fire and Rescue National Framework for England - May 2018
+Local Government Transparency Code 2015.